OpenEvalProject/evals/manuscripts/elife-89606/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/89606/elife-89606-fig3-v1.jpg)

 **Figure 3.:** (A) The degradation of an endogenous secretory protein with a C-terminal Flag (ER-Suc2-Flag) containing either DegV1 or ConV1 was monitored following addition of cycloheximide (CHX), using SDS-PAGE and immunoblotting.
 Loading controls were visualized by stain-free technology.
 (B) The degradation of a single transmembrane segment ER resident protein (Big1) with the N-terminus in the ER lumen, appended with either DegV1 or ConV1, was followed as in (A).
 (C) The degradation of polytopic integral membrane ER resident protein (Elo1) with the N-terminus in the ER lumen, appended with either DegV1 or ConV1, was followed as in (A).
 (D) The degradation of Big1 with DegV1 or ConV1 was followed as in (A) but following a 2 hr pretreatment with either ethanol (EtOH) or bortezomib (Btz) in a pdr5Δ strain.
 (E) The degradation of Elo1 with DegV1 or ConV1 was followed as in (D).
-All panels in this figure are representative of at least three independent biological replicates.Figure 3—source data 1.Figure 3.Figure 3—source data 2.Figure 3.
+All panels in this figure are representative of at least three independent biological replicates.

 Soluble, luminal DegV1-containing proteins are targeted to the proteasome by the Hrd1-ERAD pathway (Figure 2E–J).
 To test whether DegV1-containing integral membrane proteins are also degraded by the proteasome, we followed Big1 and Elo1 degradation after treatment with cycloheximide and bortezomib.
 Both membrane proteins were significantly stabilized upon treatment with bortezomib (Figure 3D and E).
 Therefore, DegV1 targets both luminal and integral membrane ER proteins for recognition by ERAD and subsequent degradation by the proteasome.

-## DegV1 is a functional degron in mammalian cells
+### DegV1 is a functional degron in mammalian cells

 DegV1 is a degron facilitating degradation from the ER lumen and also represents the first short, portable degron tag (<180 amino acids; Carvalho et al., 2010) identified for the Hrd1-ERAD system.
 We turned our attention to the possibility of using DegV1 as a tool in mammalian cells.
 To determine whether DegV1 functioned as an ER degron in mammalian cells, we generated an ER-targeted mNeonGreen (Shaner et al., 2013) by appending an N-terminal BiP signal sequence, the HA epitope tag, and the C-terminal ER retention peptide (KDEL) (ER-HA-mNG).
 We transfected U2OS cells with the ER-mNG containing either ConV1 or DegV1.
 The addition of DegV1, but not ConV1, reduced the steady-state ER-mNG levels compared to the control (Figure 4A, compare lanes 1, 4, and 7).
 When we inhibited translation with emetine, we found that ER-mNG and ER-ConV1-mNG were quite stable (Figure 4A and B).
 In contrast, ER-DegV1-mNG was unstable, with a half-life of approximately 4 hr (Figure 4A and B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/89606/elife-89606-fig4-v1.jpg)

 **Figure 4.:** (A) Endoplasmic reticulum (ER)-targeted mNeonGreen (ER-HA-mNG) was expressed alone (-), with ConV1, or DegV1 in U-2 OS cells by transient transfection.
 The degradation of ER-mNG was followed by immunoblotting with anti-HA antibody after treatment with 50 μM emetine. β-Actin was used as a loading control.
 (B) Anti-HA band intensities from (A) were quantified and normalized to the corresponding β-actin level.
 (C) As in (A) but after treatment with 50 nM bortezomib (Btz) for the indicated times.
 (D) Quantification of (C) normalized to the control protein (ER-HA-mNG).
 (E) As in (A) but after treatment with 1 µM CB5083, a p97 inhibitor, for the indicated times.
 (F) Quantification of (E) normalized to the control protein (ER-HA-mNG).
 (G) ER-HA-mNG with either ConV1 (left panel) or DegV1 (right panel) were expressed in U-2 OS pretreated with either 50 nM Btz or 1 µM CB5083 for 16 hr prior to an emetine chase.
-(H) The degradation of ER-HA-mNG with either ConV1 or DegV1 was followed in HEK293T cells or HRD1 cells using an emetine chase. (-/-I) Quantification of (H).
-All panels in this figure are representative of at least three independent biological replicates and the quantification is presented as the mean ± standard deviation.Figure 4—source data 1.Figure 4.Figure 4—source data 2.Figure 4.Figure 4—source data 3.Figure 4.
+(H) The degradation of ER-HA-mNG with either ConV1 or DegV1 was followed in HEK293T cells or HRD1-/- cells using an emetine chase.
+(I) Quantification of (H).
+All panels in this figure are representative of at least three independent biological replicates and the quantification is presented as the mean ± standard deviation.

 In S. cerevisiae, DegV1 degradation was dependent on the proteasome and mediated through ERAD.
 In U-2 OS cells, we tested whether degradation of DegV1 was also proteasome-dependent.
 We treated cells with bortezomib and found that, after an 8 hr treatment, ER-mNG and ER-ConV1-mNG levels remained largely unchanged, but after 24 hr we observed an ~50% increase.
 In contrast, for ER-DegV1-mNG proteasomal inhibition resulted in a dramatic accumulation of protein within 8 hr of treatment (Figure 4C and D).
 Remarkably, at 24 hr of bortezomib treatment ER-DegV1-mNG accumulated to similar levels compared to ER-ConV1-mNG, suggesting that the low steady-state level of ER-DegV1-mNG was caused by continuous degradation, rather than a general expression problem.